Benefits and Risks

-- Financial Risk: CCP legislation states the school district may require families to repay the cost of tuition and books for students who fail or withdraw from classes past the posted deadline.
+- CCP legislation states the school districts may require families to repay the cost of tuition and books for students who fail or withdraw from classes past the posted deadline.

 - College transfer credits earned through CCP are generally accepted by most major institutions.
 However, credits are not always guaranteed for transfer toward private or out-of-state institutions.
 Students should check with institutions of interest regarding transfer prior to CCP enrollment.